ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

     [[Andrew Stacey]]: Yes, we hit our memory ceiling a couple of times.
 I've lowered a couple of settings to try to ensure that we don't do this again but it's a bit experimental as to what the best settings are.
 It's all a bit of a learning experience for me!
 (Perhaps I shouldn't admit to that ...)

-* [[Zoran ?koda]]: I restarted the system and now IE renders [[normal subgroup]] correctly.
+* [[Zoran Škoda]]: I restarted the system and now IE renders [[normal subgroup]] correctly.
 This is strange as it had problems only with new entries [[normal subgroup]] and [[normal closure]] (even after many reloads) and rendered correctly the other entries.
 Now after reboot even they appear correct.

   [[Andrew Stacey]]: Okay, sounds like it was a cache bug.
 During the changeover, various addresses pointed all over the shop and there are redirects going all ways from Sunday, so it's not surprising that a browser get confused.
 Clearing caches is probably a good idea.
 It will take a while before ncatlab.org properly points here for everyone (for example, from my work machine it was working from about midday; now at home then it still resolves to the old lab).
 But if you type 'ncatlab.org' into a browser you will always end up _here_, it just might be via a slightly circuitous route.

-* [[Zoran ?koda]]: I just created [[normal subgroup]], [[normal closure]], but they do not render correctly on my IE. Is this a new-system glitch?
+* [[Zoran Škoda]]: I just created [[normal subgroup]], [[normal closure]], but they do not render correctly on my IE. Is this a new-system glitch?
 The letters and formulas are one across another.
 Did not make last night logging that I added a paragraph or so on the Jacobi matrix and the application (Alexander polynomial) into the [[Fox derivative]].
 I also created [[derived affine scheme]] in the sense of Toen et al.

   [[Andrew Stacey]]: No idea!
 Can you send me a screen shot?
 Unfortunately, the Windows machine that I have control over can't connect to the wireless network here (Oh, the irony!) and the windows machine that I don't have control over doesn't have MathML support.